 Continuing along the trail, I arrived at the restored Hazel Creek meadow area, offering pit toilets, picnic tables, and a short interpretive trail.
 From here the hike became more civilized, going past the camping areas, boat rental dock (kayaks, paddle boards and canoes), and additional picnic areas.

 The entire north shore of the lake to the Hazel Creek area is accessible by motor vehicle, so if you aren’t in the mood for an energetic hike, plenty of picnic spots are readily available.
 Campsites can be reserved (highly recommended in the summer) and have ready access to clean and well-maintained pit toilets.

 To get to Sly Park, take Highway 50 to the Sly Park exit in Pollock Pines and travel south along Sly Park Road to the park itself.
 The day use fee is just $5.
-For information on the cost of individual or group campsites, equestrian campsites, and other fees, please go to the EID recreation site by clicking here.
+For information on the cost of individual or group campsites, equestrian campsites, and other fees, please go to the EID recreation site by clicking this link.